"[This recognition] further reinforces our belief in the successes of the creative writing program and the ar...

-We started off as visiting professors, so the day that we were offered tenure track jobs here was pretty memorable.
-But moments later, we were asked if we would like to go to Tanzania on a faculty development trip with some other Knox faculty.
+I started off as a visiting professor, so the day that I was offered a tenure track job here was pretty memorable.
+But moments later, I was asked if I would like to go to Tanzania on a faculty development trip with some other Knox faculty.
 Since visiting East Africa has been a dream since childhood, the combination of offers was almost too good to be true!

 Please describe your current research?
 What is most interesting about this research?